Fill ‘er Up (With Air): The 6 Best Inflatable Catamarans for Fishing, Fun and Portability

 Features of Inflatable Catamarans

-Wide Beams – Like a traditional cat, this makes it stable for one or multiple passengers whether you’re fishing or just cruising around the lake.
+Wide Beams: Like a traditional cat, this makes it stable for one or multiple passengers whether you're fishing, anchoring out or just cruising around the lake.

-Multiple Propulsion Methods – Inflatable catamarans can be operated with outboard engines, sails or oars.
+Multiple Propulsion Methods: Inflatable catamarans can be operated with outboard engines, sails or oars and paddles.

 - Support vessel for watersports such as swimming, kayaking and rowing